Understanding How Family Roles & Behavior

 At Family First Intervention, we understand how difficult it can be to see what has happened within the family system.
 One of our many goals is to educate those affected by addiction and help them see how the whole family shifts and why.

-How Does Addiction Lead To Dysfunctional Family Roles?
+How Does Addiction and Mental Health Lead To Dysfunctional Family Roles?

-Family First Intervention has identified some of the most common reasons that a substance abuse problem affects a family system, even in previously healthy households:
+Family First Intervention has identified some of the most common reasons that a substance use problem affects a family system, even in previously healthy households:

-- Substance abuse disorders cause family members to take on maladaptive coping skills and become flooded in their ability to make rational, effective decisions.
+- Substance use disorders cause family members to take on maladaptive coping skills and become flooded in their ability to make rational, effective decisions.

 - The family system often approaches the problem from the direction of the substance use being the primary problem.
 Our research shows it is far more effective to address and repair the damage to the family system before help can be offered effectively.